-In the spring of 2011 South Korean artist Daeil Lee asked me to meet him at one of the public outdoor bathing pools beside the Han River.
-He was testing equipment prior to his first underwater concert event and I wasn’t sure what to expect.
-I recall that when I jumped in I was surprised at the clarity of the underwater sound experience.
-But I recognised that it had some curious qualities about it, such as that it seemed difficult to locate where the sound was coming from.
-Then, to break the surface for breath was to suddenly exit the audio-field as the sound could not be heard when your ears were above the water.
+In the spring of 2011, South Korean artist Daeil Lee asked me to meet him at one of the public outdoor bathing pools beside the Han River.
+He was testing equipment before his first underwater concert event, and I wasn’t sure what to expect.
+I recall that when I jumped in, I was surprised at the clarity of the underwater sound experience.
+But I recognized that it had some curious qualities about it, such as that it seemed difficult to locate where the sound was coming from.
+Then, to break the surface for breath was to suddenly exit the audio field as the sound could not be heard when your ears were above the water.
 To bob in the water was to toggle between two somewhat separate acoustic worlds.

 On the floor of the pool were two flat-faced discs.
-Upon touching them their whole surface was vibrating.
-The guy looking after the pool had agreed to allow us to hold the event there, however during our test visit the facility owner arrived and became irate about his pool being used for such kind of crazy activity and we were out on our ear, with Daeil being forced to continue searching for a supportive venue.
+Upon touching them, their whole surface was vibrating.
+The guy looking after the pool had agreed to allow us to hold the event there.
+However, during our test visit, the facility owner arrived and became irate about his pool being used for such a crazy activity.
+We were out on our ear, with Daeil being forced to continue searching for a supportive venue.